Day Nine: Lo Que La Restauración Hace Posible

 And I need to be precise about that distinction because it matters.

 There is this thing that happens when you have been stressed and sleep-deprived for long enough.
 People talk about it like you are just a little foggy, a little slower, like turning down the volume on a radio.
-That is not what it feels like from inside.
+That description misses what it feels like from inside.
 From inside, it feels like parts of your brain just… stop.
 Go dark.
 Offline (Arnsten, 2009).

 Which makes perfect evolutionary sense if you are running from a predator.
-You do not need a nuanced analysis when you need to run.
+Nuance is useless when you need to run.
 You need fast, automatic, proven responses.

-The problem is that economic precarity—precariedad económica—is not a predator.
+The problem is that economic precarity (precariedad económica) is no predator.
 Contract uncertainty cannot be outrun.
 But try telling that to a nervous system running million-year-old software that says: sustained threat equals redirect all resources to survival.

 So the thinking parts go offline.
 Executive functions dim.
 And you tell yourself you are just tired, that you need to try harder, that you need more coffee.